ibexa/documentation-developer/docs/community_resources/support_maintenance_faq.md

 The easiest way to apply patch to your project is using unix [patch](http://man7.org/linux/man-pages/man1/patch.1.html) command.
 Remember to clear the cache afterwards!

-As an alternative, you can use [composer-patches](https://github.com/cweagans/composer-patches).
-You can apply patches received from eZ Support, community or the others using your `composer.json` file.
+As an alternative to manually applying the patch, you can use [composer-patches](https://github.com/cweagans/composer-patches).
+You can apply patches received from eZ Support, community or the others using your `composer.json` file and check that in with your `composer.lock` defining versions you are on.
 All you need is to specify which package will receive patches and give the path/URL to the actual file.
 This should be done inside `extra` section.
 Packages which should receive patches will be removed during `composer update` or `composer require` so they can be re-installed and re-patched.

 When updating to the release that already contains specified patches, composer will throw an error alongside message that they cannot be applied and will be skipped _([this is configurable](https://github.com/cweagans/composer-patches#error-handling))_.
 They can be manually removed from `composer.json` now.